UCBerkeleySETI/turbo_seti/tutorial/README.md

 ### Intro

 The turbo_seti package is a Python tool, used and developed by SETI researchers at the Berkeley SETI Research Center.
-The alogorithm of the code in the find_doppler directory searches for narrow band signals which have a doppler drift, a feature expected from an alien source with a non-zero acceleration relative to our receivers on Earth.
+The purpose of the code in the find_doppler directory is to search for narrow band signals that have a doppler drift, a feature expected from an alien source with a non-zero acceleration relative to our receivers on Earth.

-We'll search some HDF5 files that have been condensed to a single coarse channel and are routinely used for testing the code.
-They are located here: http://blpd0.ssl.berkeley.edu/parkes_testing/ (total download size of 294 MB).
+We'll search some HDF5 files that have been condensed into a single coarse channel and are routinely used for testing the code.
+They are located here: http://blpd14.ssl.berkeley.edu/voyager_2020/single_coarse_channel/ (total download size of 288 MB).

-Typical SETI searches, such as described by https://arxiv.org/pdf/1906.07750.pdf, have used drift rates of up to ±4 Hz and a minimum signal-to-noise ratio of 10.
+Typical SETI searches, such as described by https://arxiv.org/pdf/1906.07750.pdf, have used drift rates of up to ±4 Hz/s and a minimum signal-to-noise ratio of 10.
 We'll adapt those parameters for these tutorials.

-There are 2 methods of executing a turbo_seti search and event processing after package installation:
+There are 2 methods of executing a turbo_seti search processing after package installation:
 1) Run the ```turboSETI``` executable at the bash (or Windows equivalent) command line in a terminal window.
 2) Develop and run your own Python program which leverages the ```FindDoppler``` class and its functions.